photon1503/az-native/demos/04-azure-container-apps/01-basics/readme.md

 - Execute [publish-images.azcli](/demos/00-app/publish-images.azcli) to build and publish the images to the container registry.

-- Excute [deploy-app.azcli](deploy-app.azcli) to deploy the apps to the container app environment.
+- Execute [deploy-app.azcli](deploy-app.azcli) to deploy the apps to the container app environment.
 It deploys the following apps:

     - [config-api](/demos/00-app/config-api/)
     - [config-ui](/demos/00-app/config-ui/)